ADORSYS-GIS/keycloak-ops/docs/HELM_DEPLOYMENT.md

 # Keycloak Helm Deployment Guide

-## New Template Files Required

-To complete the Helm chart setup, create the following new template files:

-### 1. NetworkPolicy Template

-**File:** `helm/keycloak/templates/networkpolicy.yaml`

-This template provides network-level security by restricting ingress and egress traffic.

-### 2. ConfigMap Template

-**File:** `helm/keycloak/templates/configmap.yaml`

-This template allows mounting custom configuration, themes, or realm definitions.

-See the "Additional Template Files" section at the end of this document for complete file contents.

-## Quick Start Commands

 This guide explains how to deploy Keycloak to a Kubernetes cluster using Helm.

 ## Prerequisites